andrewhao/built-to-last-talk/slides.md

 ---

-### Think event-driven if

-* You don't have to manage rollbacks, transactional consistency
-* Your downstream systems can accept eventually consistent data
+class: middle center background-image-contain

+background-image: url(images/events-2.png)

 ---

-### Now make it truly asynchronous with -- Sidekiq!

-Wisper can hook into Sidekiq to truly process your events asynchronously in a worker queue.
+### Try event-driven if:

+* You don't have to manage transactions, rollbacks
+* Your system's data integrity requirements allow you to be eventually consistent.
+* You can ensure durability of messages across the system.

 ---

-### Or, you can build this yourself with a true MQ system

-Shoutout: Stitch Fix's [Pwwka]() is an excellent job queueing system.
+### Now make it truly asynchronous with ActiveJob!

+This has been synchronous so far - everything happens within the same web request thread.

+Wisper can hook into ActiveJob to truly process your events asynchronously in a worker queue.

+Everything after `publish` now is processed by a worker!

 ---

+### Using a message queue

+Instead of using Wisper, publish a RabbitMQ event!

+Each domain's event handlers are run as subscribers to an exchange topic.

+Stitch Fix's [Pwwka](https://github.com/stitchfix/pwwka) is an excellent RabbitMQ message queue implementation.
+You can also use [Sneakers](http://jondot.github.io/sneakers/).

+---

 ### A true event-driven model can be taken even further

+See:

+* Event Sourcing architecture
-See: Event Sourcing, Event Storming, Event Store
+* Event Store (event-oriented database)
+* Event Storming (brainstorming activity)

 ???